ByteThisCoding/simple-faq-box/README.md

 * Create an HTML structure with the questions and answers, then use JavaScript to reference the elements and add JavaScript logic.
 * Use **Web Components** to declare FAQ Box elements in the HTML document as if they were native elements.

 For this example, we will use the web components option.
 In the sections below, we'll introduce some of the basic concepts of web components.
-For a detailed introduction, check out [Mozilla's Web Components](https://developer.mozilla.org/en-US/docs/Web/Web_Components) documentation.
+For a detailed introduction, check out our [Introduction to Web Components](https://bytethisstore.com/articles/pg/intro-web-components) dev page.

 ## Creating the HTML Structure
 We want to be able to structure our HTML so it is evident which components correspond to questions, answers, and containers; you should be able to understand exactly what is happening at a glance.
 For this example, our structure will look something like: